seanwu1105/purdue-cs565-homeworks/notes.md

 - Proposition chain == conjunction (AND)
   - `destruct H as [A B]`
   - `intros [A B]`
+- **Destruct on evidence**
+  - If a hypothesis is an _inductive proposition_, it can be destructed to see how it is built by case analysis.
+  - It's just like we destruct on data's constructors as `Prop` is actually a data.
+  - We can use `inversion` to do such thing with MORE automation (`injection` and `discriminate` following)!!
+    - Also, `inversion` help you to `remember` more evidence than `destruct`.
+    - If only using `destruct` on evidence (prop) is not enough, we need to use `induction` on it!!
 - Destruct existential quantifier to get a witness `x` and the hypothesis stating that `P` holds of `x`
   - `destruct H as [x Hx]`

+#### `induction`

+Lab 3 Recording (53:00):

+> Only introduce as much as you need to into the set of assumptions before doing
+> an induction.
+Because then, the more universally quantified things you have in
+> your goal, the more universally quantified things you will have in your
+> inductive hypothesis, which is the more things you have the freedom to choose
+> when you apply that inductive hypothesis.

+- Is a more powerful version of `destruct`.
+Thus, it can be applied to `data` or `prop` (evidence).
+The reason is that we will get additional sub-hypothesis or sub-evidence in the subgoals.
+- Any thing you can prove with `destruct` can be proved with `induction`.

 ### `discriminate` vs `exfalso`